Sometimes, babies arrive early. It’s important to recognise premature labour, in case you and your baby need medical care.

 Being in premature labour doesn’t mean you must have a caesarean section.
 But you may need one if you are bleeding or your baby is distressed.

-How you may feel about premature labour
+Feelings about premature labour

 You may go into premature labour unexpectedly.
 Or you may have pregnancy complications that mean you know an early birth is likely or definite.